toddledev/documentation/docs/09-components/05-export-a-component/index.md

 # Component naming requirements
 Components in toddle follow the naming restrictions of web components:
 - Component names must contain at least two parts separated by a hyphen `-` (e.g., "user-card" or "nav-item").
 This follows web component naming conventions.
-- If a component name has only one part (e.g. "item"), toddle will automatically prefix it with "toddle-" (resulting in "toddle-item")
+- If a component name has only one part (e.g. "item"), toddle will automatically prefix it with "toddle" (resulting in "toddle-item")
 - Component names cannot contain any special characters
 - Names are case-sensitive, but best practice is to use lowercase for compatibility